 5. Focus on Projects

-For students, projects are very important because they show what you can actually do.
+For students projects are really important because they show what the students can actually do.

 For example: